Noncompete Agreements Lawyer

 To evaluate the particulars of your non-competition, non-solicitation or non-disclosure agreement to determine whether it is enforceable, you should talk with an experienced employment lawyer.

 At Swartz Law, we provide services in review and negotiation of such agreements.
 We also represent employees in disputes or against allegations of violations by a former employer.
-We serve clients throughout Missouri, including the Kansas City metropolitan area, the Kansas City and Missouri and Kansas, the Cape and Islands, and central and western Missouri.
+We serve clients throughout Kansas, including the Overland Park metropolitan area, the Kansas City and Missouri and Kansas, the Cape and Islands, and central and western Kansas.

 Creative Solutions and a Collaborative Approach